Why I Buy and Promote Substackers' Books

 There are many ways to support your favorite Substackers, and some are completely free!

-I recently received a DM request from a new Substacker telling me how much they enjoyed my writing, and that they would love to recommend my Substack if I recommended theirs.
+Last year I received a DM request from a new Substacker telling me how much they enjoyed my writing, and that they would love to recommend my Substack if I recommended theirs.

 I deleted the request without answering.